gibbok/typescript-book/README.md

 type XY = X & Y;
 const r: XY = { a: 'a' }; // Invalid
 const j: XY = { a: 'a', b: 'b' }; // Valid
 ```

 The `extends` keyword could be considered as a “subset of” in this context.
 It sets a constraint for a type.
 The extends used with a generic, take the generic as an infinite set and it will constrain it to a more specific type.
-Please note that `extends` has nothing to do with hierarchy in a OOP sense (there is no this concept in TypScript).
+Please note that `extends` has nothing to do with hierarchy in a OOP sense (there is no this concept in TypeScript).
-TypeScript works with sets and does not have a strict hierarchy, infact, as in the example below, two types could overlap without either being a subtype of the other type (TypScript considers the structure, shape of the objects).
+TypeScript works with sets and does not have a strict hierarchy, infact, as in the example below, two types could overlap without either being a subtype of the other type (TypeScript considers the structure, shape of the objects).

 ```typescript
 interface X {